 Human resources are valuable and costly assets

-We help public and private employers, by guiding them through establishment of a work environment which promotes employee satisfaction, productivity, and minimizes employment litigation.
+We help public and private employers, by guiding them through the establishment of a work environment which promotes employee satisfaction, productivity, and minimizes employment litigation.

 Employment laws are based on federal and state constitutions, legislation, administrative rules, and court opinions.
 Collectively, these laws govern the employer-employee relationship, which includes individual employment contracts, the application of tort and contract doctrines, and a wide range of federal and state regulations.

 These regulations address issues such as protection from discrimination, harassment, and retaliation; wages and hours; health and safety; employee benefits; protecting trade secrets and breaches of contract; and the right to organize and negotiate collective bargaining agreements.